 The overall goal of the workshop is to encourage scholars and practitioners to better understand the complexity of Saudi youth issues in a globalized and transforming Kingdom.
-The workshop focusses on dilemmas, challenges and opportunities present in the contemporary socio-economic, socio-political and cultural spheres as well as ways and means by which these can be addressed.
+The workshop focusses on dilemmas, challenges and opportunities present in the contemporary socio-economic, socio-political, and cultural spheres as well as ways and means by which these can be addressed.
 Underpinning this is the necessity of understanding 'policy relevance' as related to youth policy formulation and implementation.
 Therefore, some of the questions animating this workshop could include, but are not limited to the following:

-- Is there a need for a Saudi 'Ministry of Youth'? - How can young Saudis be equipped with appropriate skills for the 21st Century labour market? - To what extent does the Saudi education system address the needs, concerns and aspirations of young nationals? - What approaches and strategies can be utilized to minimize the manager (مدير) mentality linked to a sense of entitlement amongst some young Saudis? - What approaches and strategies can be promoted to decrease preference for public sector employment and simultaneously increase desirability in private sector employment? - What approaches and strategies can be adopted to make blue collar work more acceptable to young Saudis? - What mechanisms can be put in place to ensure that all Saudi youth-irrespective of family, educational or regional background-can share, feed into or contribute towards youth policy? - What role can the public and private sectors play-separately or in complement to one another-to support the mechanisms mentioned above? - Are the current institutions tasked with mediating between policymakers and youth fit for purpose and able to deliver on policy?
+Is there a need for a Saudi 'Ministry of Youth' (or similar)?

+- How has the pandemic changed the perceptions of young Saudis?
+Post-pandemic what are their priorities? - How can young Saudis be equipped with appropriate skills for the 21st Century labour market? - To what extent does the Saudi education system address the needs, concerns and aspirations of young nationals? - What approaches and strategies can be utilized to minimize the manager (مدير) mentality linked to a sense of entitlement amongst some young Saudis? - What approaches and strategies can be promoted to decrease preference for public sector employment and simultaneously increase desirability in private sector employment? - What approaches and strategies can be adopted to make blue collar work more acceptable to young Saudis? - What mechanisms can be put in place to ensure that all Saudi youth-irrespective of family, educational or regional background-can share, feed into, or contribute towards youth policy? - What role can the public and private sectors play-separately or in complement to one another-to support the mechanisms mentioned above? - Are the current institutions tasked with mediating between policymakers and youth fit for purpose and able to deliver on policy?
 Is there are a need for further national or regional institutions to perform such a role?